SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/2-setup/1-Subaccount.md

 1. Change the variables in the `samples.auto.tfvars` file to meet your requirements

-   > [!IMPORTANT]
-   > You should pay attention **specifically** to the users defined in the samples.auto.tfvars whether they already exist in your SAP BTP accounts.
+   > ⚠️ You should pay attention **specifically** to the users defined in the samples.auto.tfvars whether they already exist in your SAP BTP accounts.
 Otherwise you might get error messages like e.g. `Error: The user could not be found: john.doe@test.com`.

 2. Initialize your workspace: